Skip to main content

 2. IAM Configuration

-• Remove GetLogEvents:* from explicit deny policies and ensure the inline policy allows access to the desired log group and streams
+• If it exists, please remove GetLogEvents:* from the explicit deny policies and ensure the inline policy allows access to the desired log group and streams

-• Grant access to the specific log group ARN containing Bedrock logs
+• Grant access to the specific log group ARN containing Bedrock logs.
+(Example below)

 3. Integration Setup